viamrobotics/docs/docs/manage/app-usage.md

 Be sure to select the correct **Mode** and **Architecture** for your system in the upper left of the tab.

 {{% alert title="Tip" color="tip" %}}
-More in-depth information on installing `viam-server` can be found in our [Linux install](/installation/install/linux-install/) and [macOS install](/installation/install/macos-install/) docs.
+More in-depth information on installing `viam-server` can be found in our [Install Guide](/installation#install-viam-server).
 {{% /alert %}}

 ### Config